Priscila Chinchilla

-Priscila Chinchilla (born 11 July 2001) is a Costa Rican professional footballer who plays for FC Zenit and the Costa Rica women's national team.
+Priscila Chinchilla (born 11 July 2001) is a Costa Rican professional footballer who plays for Liga F club Atlético Madrid and the Costa Rica women's national team.
 She appeared in three matches for Costa Rica and scored two goals at the 2018 CONCACAF Women's U-17 Championship.

 Early life

 Chinchilla was born in Pérez Zeledón Canton, Costa Rica, where she attended Escuela Los Ángeles until fifth grade.

 Career

 After a stint with Arenal Coronado, Chinchilla played for AD Moravia in 2017 and CODEA Alajuela in 2018, then began her professional club career in 2019 with Liga Deportiva Alajuelense, where she scored 86 league goals.

 On 21 December 2020, Chinchilla joined Scottish Women's Premier League champions Glasgow City on a two-year deal.
 She was named as the PFA Scotland Women's Players' Player of the Year for the 2021–22 season, the award's inaugural year.